How can I improve dark cutting + shrinkage?

 How does Green Cap help lower stress?

-BLM Green Cap is a 3 in 1 supplement containing trace elements and minerals, naturally occurring fulvic acid and amino acids.
+Green Cap is a 3 in 1 supplement containing trace elements and minerals, naturally occurring fulvic acid and amino acids.
+It’s also available in our Organic Range.
 Fulvic acid is a natural electrolyte that improves absorption, availability and retention of nutrients, helping animals retain and absorb key nutrients and water to reduce shrinkage.
 It also aids in replenishing muscle glycogen stores disturbed during stress periods by providing livestock with a quality magnesium source reducing the incidence of dark cutting.
 A stressed animal also has higher requirements for energy and protein.
-By providing natural amino acids via seagrass and kelp extracts, BLM Green Cap’s providing the building blocks for protein to boost processes such as energy metabolism, immune responses and reduce shrinkage.
+By providing natural amino acids via seagrass and kelp extracts, Green Cap’s providing the building blocks for protein to boost processes such as energy metabolism, immune responses and reduce shrinkage.

-Using a BLM Dispenser and empty drum, measure the correct dosage of Beachport Liquid Minerals Green Cap into the empty drum, screw on the BLM Dispenser and put into the trough.
+Using a Beachport Dispenser and empty drum, measure the correct dosage of Beachport Liquid Minerals Green Cap or Organic Green Cap into the empty drum, screw on the Dispenser and put into the trough.
 It meters out over 72 hours so ensure access to water over this period.

 • Weaning; Dose into water trough upon entry to yards or weaning paddock.